bacionejs/stuff/README.md

 - [x] Unroll roadrollers which have signature: Function
 - [ ] Unroll roadrollers which have signature: eval(r)
 - [ ] Unroll roadrollers which have signature: document.write
-- [ ] Include games wchich have special characters in their name
+- [ ] Include games which have special characters in their name

 ## Developer Notes